 What happens in here?

-This is the little neighborhood bar that could.
-We host great entertainment every night of the week, from acoustic-folk to electro-disco.
-We have no boundaries where music is concerned, as long as we think it will help to create the most positive experience possible.Although every night has something amazing, shocking, or inspiring going on, we do host a few nights that have stood the test of time and become staples in this fair city:
+16 years running, this is still the little neighborhood music bar that could.
+We host great live entertainment every night of the week, from bluegrass to bossa nova, and serve the best craft beers in the country.
+With a focus on the best local musical talent, and West coast craft beer & wine, every night has something amazing, shocking, or inspiring going on, whether playing on the stage or pouring from the taps.
+We do host a few nights that have stood the test of time and become staples in this fair city:

-Wednesdays is our jazz night.
-Starting off with Gaucho, the de facto hot club of Amnesia, you will be transported to a 1930s parisian cafe minus the accents and cigarette smoke.
+Wednesdays is our Jazz night.
+Starting off with our house band, the Amnesiacs, a trip through the American standard bluesy byways blends into the headliner, Gaucho, where you will be transported to a 1930s parisian cafe minus the accents and cigarette smoke.
 Bodies will be twirling, feet will be tapping, drinks will be had, you will probably smile.
-After Gaucho steps off the stage, the jazzers take over with a late-night straight-ahead jam session hosted by Michael Abraham.
-Bring an instrument if you can hang, or just sit there and be amazed and moved by sounds coming off the stage.
+After Gaucho steps off the stage, the jazzers take over with a late-night straight-ahead jam session hosted by Eric Garland.
+Bring an instrument if you can hang, or just sit back and be moved by the improvisational sounds filling the red lit, late night chill vibe.

 Who comes here?